laminlabs/lamindb/docs/faq/acid.md

 If an upload process is externally killed during Phase 2, the artifact remains flagged with `_storage_ongoing = True`.
 This is visible in the UI, and the system knows the data is incomplete.
 You can then re-run `lamin save` or `artifact.save()` to attempt uploading the artifact a second time.

+### ACID guarantees for Collection.append()

+In tabular lakehouse formats like Iceberg, appending rows to a table means writing new Parquet files to storage and atomically updating a manifest file to point to a new snapshot.

+In LaminDB, appending data to a dataset is handled via `Collection.append()`.
+Because LaminDB manages immutable artifacts, it does not mutate existing files.
+Instead, it provides ACID guarantees and snapshot isolation through versioning:

+1. **Artifact creation:** The new data is saved as a new `Artifact` (following the two-phase commit described above).
+2. **Collection versioning:** LaminDB creates a _new version_ of the `Collection` that links to the new artifact alongside the existing ones.

+This architecture guarantees:

+- **Atomicity:** The new collection version is only created if the new artifact is successfully stored and registered.
+- **Isolation (Snapshot/Time Travel):** Concurrent readers querying the original collection version are completely unaffected by the append.
+The previous state of the collection remains addressable via its original version, providing the exact same "time travel" capabilities as Iceberg.

 ## Proving it in practice: Simulating failures

 Here, we walk through different errors that can occur while saving artifacts & metadata records, and show that the LaminDB instance does not get corrupted.